-where $C_i=l{il} \land ... \land l{iki}$ and l{ij} is choosen among n boolean variables.
+where $C_i=I{i1} \land ... \land I{iki}$ and $I{ij}$ is choosen among n boolean variables.

 These boolean functions must be converted into logic networks in the most economical way.

 • What qualifies as the "most economical way" varies, depending on whether the network is built using discrete gates, a programmable logic device with a fixed complement of gates available, or a fully-customized integrated circuit.
 But in all cases, minimization yields a network with as a small number of gates as possible, and with each gate as simple as possible.